GuillaumeDelarue/finance-values/README.md

 - No acceptance test has been written, as they should be written with the business or BA (using Cucumber, etc.)
 - YahooFinanceService: I wrapped the provided URL in a simple Source.fromUrl.
 This has no timeout, on a production environment I would probably use some more advanced library - scalatra, Play, etc?
 Depending on the choice of the team / architects
 - I've used close prices, but this is configurable: currently by changing the hardcoded "Close" value passed to the service
-- I've used the arithmetic mean, because there was no details on which type of mean to use
+- I've used the arithmetic mean in the 3rd function, there was no details on which type of average to use

 - Main class: Pricer
 - Test: PricerSpec
-- IntegrationSpec: YahooFinanceServiceIntegrationSpec
+- Integration tests: YahooFinanceServiceIntegrationSpec + PricerIntegrationSpec

 Possible evolutions